PICOT Clinical Trial

 Each year more than 100,000 Australians experience a road traffic injury, the majority (75 percent) are considered non-catastrophic neck and back injuries.
 Up to 50 percent of people do not recover but develop chronic pain (pain that persists more than 3 months).
 This represents a significant health burden for Australia.

 A biopsychosocial approach to care is recommended, and our previous clinical trial showed that when physiotherapists include psychological strategies as part of their treatment (StressModex intervention), recovery improves.
-However, this approach is used routinely in Australia, with a major barrier being limited training and lack confidence of physiotherapists to deliver psychological care.
+However, this approach is not used routinely in Australia, with a major barrier being limited training and lack confidence of physiotherapists to deliver psychological care.

 Our earlier clinical trial showed that 2 days in-person training improved patient outcomes.
 In-person training is difficult to scale, limiting widespread implementation and sustainable change in clinical practice.